Why Your Website Is Not Working

 It looks nice but has no content.
 Does your website want to make friends?
 Some websites make it hard to hold a conversation.
 At the very least, you can include feeds from your social media platforms.
 Most businesses stop there and pat themselves on the back but if you really want to stimulate engagement, you need to set a higher standard.
 For example, where is your blog or video content?
 How much of your website is dedicated to creating a dialogue?
-Where on your site do you respond to what your clients and potential clients ask for?
-How much of your website is dedicated to creating a dialogue?
-Click To Tweet
+Where on your site do you respond to what your clients and potential clients ask?
+How much of your website is dedicated to creating a dialogue? #webdesign Click To Tweet

 Your Website Has no Personality